BenGWeeks/TheBitcoinPlaybook/README.md

 The Bitcoin Playbook provides a digital transformation approach for companies to adopt Bitcoin into their operations.

+PLEASE NOTE: This book is still very much draft and subject to change.

 ## Issues, Errors, Comments, Contributions

 To suggest changes, please submit a pull request.
 The format of this book uses [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/).